 “(Aeroponic towers) use 98% less water than traditional farming and they can grow 150 different crops in about 50% less time with about 30% greater yield on average,” Kasso said.

-“Yields in soilless systems are typically higher and you can reduce the crop cycle time, especially with the leafy vegetables if it’s your fruiting crops,” said Petrus Langenhoven, horticulture and hydroponic crop specialist for Purdue’s horticulture and landscape architecture department.
+“Yields in soilless systems are typically higher and you can reduce the crop cycle time, especially with the leafy vegetables,” said Petrus Langenhoven, horticulture and hydroponic crop specialist for Purdue’s horticulture and landscape architecture department.

 Up until last year, Kasso had worked with community members and Purdue Habitat for Humanity to fundraise and purchase his first 12 aeroponic towers.
 Since he began in 2013, Kasso has experimented with numerous crops, including tomatoes, kale, basil and zucchini.